godaddy/tartufo/docs/source/examplecleanup.rst

       (.venv) you@LTDV-you:~/tartufo/yourrepo.git$

-   If you get the above error; It might actually be ok, simply re-run tartufo from master.
+   If you get the above error, it might actually be ok; simply re-run ``tartufo`` from your main branch.
 Only continue with the below steps if there are results that are not clean.
 Please note, this solution will remove PR history (but not commit history):

    .. code-block:: console

       # create a new blank repo, put the name below
-      NEWGITHUBREPO="aws-jenkins-tartufoized.git"
+      NEWGITHUBREPO="my-repo-tartufoized.git"
       cd ../
       rm -rf ${GITHUBREPO}
       # Create a bare clone of the repository.